Open Access

 Intelligent data harvesting and easy deposit

 Intelligent data harvesting means Elements is always working for you in the background, continuously identifying and matching research outputs to populate your publication record in Elements.
-As the metadata of scholarly works is already in Elements, deposit becomes as simple as a few mouse clicks.
+As the metadata of scholarly works is already in Elements, full-text deposit becomes as simple as a few mouse clicks.

 Open Access 70